When I was a kid, I tried talking to my parents about money. I was told that I needed to focus on school and let the parents focus on the money.

 Oh, I Get Why They Exist…

-Salary can be a deeply emotional subject because it's not unreasonable to tie our self-worth to the work we do.
-Salary is the only quantifiable aspect of our jobs – it's hard to measure happiness, fulfillment, growth, and other aspects of why people work.
+Salary can be a deeply emotional subject because it’s not unreasonable to tie our self-worth to the work we do.
+Salary is the only quantifiable aspect of our jobs that we can compare across vocations – it’s hard to measure happiness, fulfillment, growth, and other aspects of why people work.
 Learning that someone earns more than you can sting, especially if much of your self-image is tied to your salary.